KIOA: Return to Oldies, evolution to Classic hits

-On October 1, 1990, KDWZ returned to oldies by once again simulcasting KIOA (AM)'s oldies format as "All Oldies KIOA", along with a callsign change back to KIOA-FM.
+On October 10, 1990, at 7 p.m., KDWZ returned to oldies by once again simulcasting KIOA (AM)'s oldies format as "All Oldies KIOA", along with a callsign change back to KIOA-FM.

 In 1993, Saga Communications purchased KIOA-AM-FM from Midwest Communications of Iowa, as the simulcast continued, but the branding switched to "Oldies 93.3 KIOA."
 Over time, KIOA-FM's listener base grew and the station became one of the most successful in the Des Moines area.
-On November 18, 1996, the simulcast ended, with the AM becoming "Talk 940 KXTK".
+On December 16, 1996, the simulcast ended, with the AM becoming "Talk 940 KXTK".
 The call letters then reverted to just KIOA, with the "-FM" suffix dropped.

 In September 2008, the 1960s music was dropped and KIOA evolved into a classic hits format.
 In addition, the station dropped the "Oldies 93.3" moniker in favor of branding by the KIOA call letters, and changed slogans to "Iowa's Greatest Hits", with KIOA's playlist primarily focusing on the music of the 1970s and 1980s.

-Currently, KIOA has a playlist of music from the 1970s and 1980s, with some 1990s tracks being played as well.
+KIOA's playlist features music from the 1970s and 1980s, with some 1990s tracks being played.